naufalan/OSINT-Resource/README.md

 ## Image Forensic
 * [Forensically](https://29a.ch/photo-forensics/#forensicmagnifier)<br>
-    This site offers free tools for image forensics analysis, it includes clone detection, error-level analysis, metadata extraction, and more.
+    Offers free tools for image forensics analysis, it includes clone detection, error level analysis, metadata extraction, etc.
 * [Fotoforensics](http://fotoforensics.com)<br>
-    This offers the forensics analysis of JPEG and PNG files to check for any manipulation using error-level analysis (ELA) techniques.
+    Offers the forensics analysis of JPEG and PNG files to check for any manipulation using error-level analysis (ELA) techniques.
 * [Ghiro](www.getghiro.org)<br>
-    This is an open source tool that can analyze images in bulk and extract metadata information, use GPS metadata to search for nearby images, and perform ELA to detect whether an image has been manipulated.
+    Open source tool that can analyze images in bulk and extract metadata information, use GPS metadata to search for nearby images, and perform ELA to detect whether an image has been manipulated.
 * [ExifTool](https://sno.phy.queensu.ca/~phil/exiftool)
 * [Exif Search](https://www.exif-search.com)
-    This is a commercial search of images by using their metadata
+    Popular tools
 * [JPEGsnoop](www.impulseadventure.com/photo/jpeg-snoop.html)<br>
-    This analyzes the source of the image to test its authenticity.
+    Analyzes the source of the image to test its authenticity.
 * [GeoSetter](www.geosetter.de/en)<br>
-  You can manipulate/view geodata—and other metadata information—of other images.
+  Can manipulate/view geodata—and other metadata information of other images.
 * [Lets Enhance](https://letsenhance.io)<br>
-    You can enhance a photo size without losing its quality.
+    Can enhance a photo size without losing its quality.
-    The free account allows for 14 images.

 ## OCR Tools
-The following are popular tools and web services for extracting text from images, known as optical character recognition (OCR):
+Extracting character or symbol in image

 * [FreeOCR](www.paperfile.net/index.html)
 * [Free Online OCR](www.i2ocr.com)